Listen to this article

 You should stay away from Day 1 work permits even though it is legally allowed by US laws.
-Staring work from first day of your study goes against your intent of study in US.
+Staring work from the first day of your study goes against your intent of study in the US.

 #3 Your Financial Status

-You should show sufficient bank balance in your home country to support your studies and stay in US.
+You should show sufficient bank balance in your home country to support your studies and stay in the US.

 The visa officer can be convinced by showing your parent’s bank account statement, parent’s job continuity, and your current education mark sheets and degrees.

-The ‘intent’ of going to US should be to self support to study by either using a bank loan from home country like India or a loan from US based bank.
+The ‘intent’ of going to the US should be to self-support to study by either using a bank loan from a home country like India or a loan from a US-based bank.

-Basically, you should be able to prove that you have no intent of working while studying apart from the allowed 20 hours of study within campus.
+Basically, you should be able to prove that you have no intention of working while studying apart from the allowed 20 hours of study within the campus.

-Many students work at grocery stores outside university campus and accept cash payments.
+Many students work at grocery stores outside the university campus and accept cash payments.
 Note that this is against the law and your visa can be revoked if you are caught.

 #4 No Financial Support For Family at Home

-Your family in home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in US.
+Your family in the home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in the US.

 You should not show an intention to work to make money to support you and your family.

 #5 Studying a Course that has no Career option in Home Country

-If you have enrolled in a course in USA which does not really have any scope of job in your home country, your intention is pretty much clear that you do not want to return.
+If you have enrolled in a course in the USA which does not really have any scope of job in your home country, your intention is pretty much clear that you do not want to return.

-214B visa rejection is not usually given for H1B or L visa as it allows an immigrant intent meaning that you are allowed to have an intention of staying in US and file your Green card.
+214B visa rejection is not usually given for H1B or L visa as it allows an immigrant intent meaning that you are allowed to have any intention of staying in the US and file your Green card.
 H1B and L dependents like H4 and L2 are also not issued 214b denials.